Skip to Content

 The IIHG will provide assistance with the following:

-Interns will have the opportunity to shadow genetic counselors in several specialty clinics including, but not limited to, Huntington’s disease,
+Interns will have the opportunity to shadow genetic counselors in multiple specialty clinics including, but not limited to, Huntington’s disease,

-Charcot-Marie-Tooth disease, general neurogenetics clinic, Genetic Renal Disease, and Personalized Genomic Medicine clinic.
+Charcot-Marie-Tooth disease, general neurogenetics, Genetic Renal Disease, Holden Comprehensive Cancer Center, Maternal Fetal Medicine, prenatal, perinatal care, Cardiogenetics Clinic, Pediatrics Genetics, and Personalized Genomic Medicine clinics.
 The Iowa Institute of Human Genetics Clinical Diagnostics Division Laboratory offers a variety of molecular testing, including next generation sequencing tests.
 Interns will observe all aspects of testing from DNA extraction to the multidisciplinary team interpretation of results.

 Selected interns will present two 15-20 minute talks during their summer experience, focusing on an interesting case or diagnosis and including a literature review of the chosen topic.
 Interns will also develop disease-specific patient education materials.
 All interns are required to attend and participate in the orientation event, intern presentations, and selected seminars throughout the 8-week period.